rohit455273/assertive.base/README.md

 install.packages("devtools")
 ```

-Then you can install the *assertive* package using
+Then you can install the *assertive.base* package using

 ```{r}
 library(devtools)